 Artis lives in Brooklyn.

 A former journalist and bookseller with an MA in children’s literature, Deb Shapiro worked for more than twelve years in book publishing, creating and executing publicity and marketing campaigns for publishing houses large and small—Houghton Mifflin, Henry Holt & Company, Simon & Schuster and Bloomsbury Publishing—before launching her freelance career in 2011.
-She has worked with Newbery Honor medalist Shannon Hale, bestselling and award-winning authors Gayle Forman, Hena Khan, Joelle Charboneau, Barry Lyga and Sarah Mylinowski, and award-winning actors John Lithgow, Julianne Moore and Evangeline Lilly.
+She has worked with Newbery Honor medalist Shannon Hale, bestselling and award-winning authors Mark Bittman, Gayle Forman, Hena Khan, Joelle Charboneau, Barry Lyga and Sarah Mylinowski, and award-winning actors John Lithgow, Julianne Moore and Evangeline Lilly.
 She has also helped launch imprints for Page Street Publishing, W.W.
 Norton and Adaptive Books.
 Shapiro is an instructor at the Columbia School of Journalism’s graduate publishing course, and an active volunteer with several literacy organizations.

 For more than a decade she traveled extensively on book tours, fostering relationships with booksellers, educators, and media throughout the country and developing a broad understanding of what readers of all ages respond to and are interested in.
-In addition to children’s and YA books and authors, her work focuses on cooking and lifestyle projects.
+Her work focuses on cooking and lifestyle projects in addition to children’s and YA books and authors.
 She lives and works in Washington, DC.